 - Rinse the grape leaves in running water and remove stems.
 Set aside.

-- To prepare the filling, in a heavy skillet over medium heat, sauté the onions in the olive oil for about 5 minutes, until softened.
+- To prepare the filling, in a medium pot over medium heat, sauté the onions in the olive oil for about 5 minutes, until softened.
 Stir in the rice, and cook for 5 minutes longer.
 Remove from the heat and add the tomato paste, parsley, dill, sugar, lemon juice, and season to taste with salt, pepper, and hot red pepper.
 Allow the mixture to cool before stuffing the grape leaves.

 - When the filling has cooled, lay the grape leaves with the underneath-side (the less smooth side with the visible veins) facing up, and place about 1 tablespoon of filling (or more depending on the size of the leaves) along the stem end of each leaf, fold over the sides, and roll from the stem up to form a sausage-like roll.
 Repeat with the remaining grape leaves.
 (If you have leftover filling, you can stuff bell peppers with it and cook it with the yalanchi.)